Transfer of additional information between server and client

 Server (yFiles.NET)

-On the server side, the attribute has to be registered for reading and writing with the yWorks.yFiles.Graph.Web.GraphRoundtripSupport, using
+On the server side, the simple attribute has to be registered for reading and writing with the yWorks.yFiles.Graph.Web.GraphRoundtripSupport, using

 • GraphRoundtripSupport.AddMapper<K, V>(object tag, string name) or